SkafteNicki/dtu_mlops/s10_extra/high_performance_clusters.md

         bsub < jobscript.sh
         ```

         You can check the status of your script by running the `bstat` command.
-Hopefully, the job should go trough
+Hopefully, the job should go through
         really quickly.
 Take a look at the output file, it should be called something like `gpu_*.out`.
 Also take a
         look at the `gpu_*.err` file.
 Does both files look as they should?